Sekki-vi/KickPitchDetector/README.md

-Absolutely ✅ — a strong **README** is one of the best ways to make your GitHub project look professional and recruiter-ready.
-Here’s a complete, high-quality **README.md** for your **KickPitchDetector** project — formatted in Markdown so you can copy-paste it directly into your repo.

----

 # 🥁 Kick Pitch Detector

 **KickPitchDetector** is a standalone Python desktop application that analyzes audio samples to detect the **fundamental frequency (pitch)** of kick drums, optimized for the low-end range between **30 Hz and 150 Hz**.